dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 3 - Fast Sim vs Accurate Sim.md

 - Speed of the simulation is crucial in RL
 - The nature of RL involves learning by interacting with enviroments requiring numerous trials (samples) to learn policies.
 Faster simulation allows more interactions in a shorter period of time enhancing the learning process.
+- RL involves a lot of experimentation with different algorithms, parameters, and models.
+Fast simulations make it feasible to test more configurations and thus find optimal solutions faster.
 -